Mansfield Melancon Injury Lawyers in Louisiana

 Hourly Workers

-Calculating the value of your lost wages when you earn hourly wages is fairly straightforward.
+Calculating the value of your lost wages when you earn hourly pay is fairly straightforward.
 Simply multiply your hourly rate by the number of hours of work you missed because of your injuries.
-For instance, if you earn $20 per hour and missed 40 hours of work, the value of your lost wages would be $800.
+For instance, if you earn $20 per hour and missed 40 hours of work, the value of your loss would be $800.

 Salaried Employees